Research & Commentary Advisors About Search

 Guest Post Formats

 These formats are starting points, not constraints.
-We are open to other forms of scholarly written work — including annotated resources, teaching notes, short illustrated essays, and practitioner field reports.
-If you have something that does not fit neatly into these categories but belongs in the conversation, reach out and describe it.
-We will consider it.
+We remain open to other forms of scholarly writing — annotated resources, teaching notes, short illustrated essays, practitioner field reports — that do not sit neatly within a category but belong in the conversation nonetheless.
+If you have such a piece in mind, write to us and describe it; we will consider it in earnest.
 All accepted contributions are published openly on Society & AI and shared through our channels.

 Topics of Particular Interest